dromotherm/sandbox/apache/reverse_proxy.md

-We are buidling a docker application server but dont want to open ports on our server
+We are buidling a docker application server but dont want to open ports to outside

 We want to rewrite url like http://ip:port to something like http://ip/container_id